Updated November 12, 2024.

 Where Did the Names Come From?

-The mix of influences varied from region and region, and possibly by social level.
+The mix of cultural influences varied from region and region, and possibly by social level.
 For example, the villagers of Xantkah who donated to Nersēs bore mainly Biblical or traditional Armenian names, with the exception of Lewon (Leon), whose name is a European import.
 On the other hand, a bit to the east and a century later, a tragedy-riven merchant family draws its names from far and wide:

 In these bitter times, the loyal, devout and pious lady Pʽašay expressed desire for this … book … in memory of her good soul and … [the soul] of her son J̈anibēk, who became a martyr at the hands of the infidels, which caused inconsolable grief to his parents, and of her husband, Hawkitʽ Atom, who out of grief for his son became xasratʽamah…